damayantinaik/Health_care_Fraud_Detection_Medicare/Final_report/README.md

 https://www.kaggle.com/rohitrox/healthcare-provider-fraud-detection-analysis

 There are four datasets: Beneficiary, Inpatient, Outpatient and Train.
-Here is a short description about each dataset.
+Here is a short description about each dataset blow:

 ### A. Beneficiary data
 This dataset contains Medicare beneficiaries KYC (Know Your Customer) details; their health conditions, gender, Insurance coverage, race and region (county and state) they belong to.